prevention-icon

 Disinfection Services

 Have you noticed small insects around your home and wondered if they are termites?
+What do termites look like exactly?
 It can be tricky to tell because termites can look different, even if they are from the same colony.
-Since termites are born into separate castes, with each caste playing an important role in the survival of the colony, you’ll find that they come in various sizes, shapes and even colours.
+Since termites are born into separate castes, each caste plays an important role in the survival of the colony.
+You’ll find that they come in various sizes, shapes, and even colours.
 You may even confuse them with other insects!
+Unfortunately, this can cause delays in identifying and preventing termites from your home and potentially result in significant structural damage and expensive repair bills.

 What questions will this article answer?